Blog

 Along with enterprise technology management processes and organizational changes, I&O leaders will need tools to actively monitor and manage any process, anywhere, at any time.

-So, imagine if you will, an enterprise technology management platform with the ability to visualize a complete purchasing, security, or service management process, beginning to end, and to see what components it uses, what performance levels (or issues) they have, what KPI’s or SLA’s it is hitting, and being able to map all the pieces into a coherent workflow.
+So, imagine if you will, an IT asset management solution for enterprise technology management, with the ability to visualize a complete purchasing, security, or service management process, beginning to end, and to see what components it uses, what performance levels (or issues) they have, what KPI’s or SLA’s it is hitting, and being able to map all the pieces into a coherent workflow.

 I had a recent conversation with a CIO who articulated the problem like this: